mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

   been reduced.
 - The check-boxes enabling extra table options, such as *Sample Geometry* have been moved alongside the table controls.
-- Clicking on a cell in the table and typing will automatically start editing the cell without having to double click it.

 :ref:`Release 4.2.0 <v4.2.0>`